IES-Al-Andalus/Programacion/introduccionPOO/README.md

 	private void setPosicion(Posicion posicion) {
 		if (posicion == null) {
-			throw new IllegalArgumentException("La posición no puede ser nula.");
+			throw new NullPointerException("La posición no puede ser nula.");
 		}
 		this.posicion = new Posicion(posicion);
 	}